w3f/polkadot-wiki/docs/learn/learn-balance-transfers.md

 ![Companion transfer](../assets/accounts/companion-transfer.png)

-Scan this QR code on the Parity Signer app on your phone and you will be presented with a QR code consisting of the signed extrinsic for this transaction.
-Click on the **next to signing** button in the popup window shown above.
+Scan the QR code using Parity Signer.
+You will see a QR code consisting of the signed extrinsic for this transaction.
+Click on the **next to signing** button in the pop-up window, as shown above.
 You can then show the QR code on your phone within the red square window.

 ![Companion transfer](../assets/accounts/companion-transfer2.png)